bustle/bluestream/README.md

 - `FilterStream` similar to `Array.prototype.filter` Easy stream filtering of data
 - `ReduceStream` similar to `Array.prototype.reduce` but a stream that emits each step and `.promise()` resolves to the end result

-- `bstream.wait(stream)` resolves when the stream finishes
+- `bluestream.wait(stream)` resolves when the stream finishes
-- `bstream.collect(stream)` Concats strings and buffers, returns an array of objects.
+- `bluestream.collect(stream)` Concats strings and buffers, returns an array of objects.
+- `bluestream.readAsync(stream, numberOfBytesOrObjects)` Reads a number of bytes or objects from a stream
-- `bstream.pipe(source, target, [target,])` Returns a promise for when the last target stream finishes
+- `bluestream.pipe(source, target, [target,])` Returns a promise for when the last target stream finishes

 # Examples